straightupjac/nft-merkle-allowlist-scaffold/README.md

 ](LICENSE)

 ## Disclaimer
-These smart contracts are not audited so use at your own risk.
+I'm new to web3 and started my web3 dev journey in Jan 2021 and these smart contracts are not audited so use at your own risk.